Capevace/custom-caddy-template/README.md

 ![](resources/screenshot-1.png)

-# custom-caddy-template
+# Custom caddy-security template
-> My personal customized Caddy v2 template
+> My personal customized caddy-security template, built with [Tailwind](tailwindcss.com/)

 ## How to use
 Clone the repository to somewhere on your machine.